wiz0u/WTelegramBot/README.md

 <a name="migration"></a>
 ## Difference between classes `WTelegram.Bot` and `TelegramBotClient`

-The library contains a compatibility layer as `Telegram.Bot.TelegramBotClient` inheriting from WTelegram.Bot.
+The library contains a compatibility layer as `Telegram.Bot.WTelegramBotClient` inheriting from WTelegram.Bot.
 [Click here to easily migrate](https://github.com/wiz0u/WTelegramBot/blob/master/CHANGES.md) your existing Telegram.Bot code.

 If you're not migrating an existing codebase, it is recommended that you use `WTelegram.Bot` class directly.
 Here are the main differences:
 * The method names don't have the *Async suffix (even though they should still be invoked with `await`) so they are more close to official [Bot API method names](https://core.telegram.org/bots/api#available-methods).
 * The optional parameters follow a more logical order for developers, with the more rarely used optional parameters near the end.